 Associate Editor: E. Oyundari

 The UB Post Production Team

-Khash-Erdene Bayarsaikhan is a senior editor at the UB Post.
+Khash-Erdene Bayarsaikhan is a Senior Editor at The UB Post.
 He first joined the team in early 2012.
 He spent some years in London before returning to Mongolia.
-He studied Mining Engineering at the Mongolian University of Science and Technology (MUST) in Ulaanbaatar.
+He has a Bachelor’s degree in International Journalism from Zokhiomj Institute in Ulaanbaatar.
 His work speaks to politics, economics and business-related developments in Mongolia and elsewhere.

-Dulguun Bayarsaikhan is a translator-journalist at the UB Post.
+Dulguun Bayarsaikhan is a journalist at The UB Post.
 She first joined the team in January 2014.
 She is currently pursuing a bachelor’s degree in Japanese Studies at the National University of Mongolia (NUM).
 She is especially interested in developments in Mongolia’s health and medical sector, and regularly translates extensive interviews with high-profile figures.
 She is a fluent Mongolian, English, Japanese and Korean speaker.